awcodify/sysctl-theme/_posts/2025-05-14-dark-mode-in-arsxy-theme.md

 ---
 layout: post
-title: "Dark Mode in Sysctl Theme"
+title: "Dark Mode in Arsxy Theme"
-description: "A comprehensive guide to configuring and customizing the dark mode feature in your Sysctl Jekyll theme"
+description: "A comprehensive guide to configuring and customizing the dark mode feature in your Arsxy Jekyll theme"
 categories: Feature
 tags: jekyll dark-mode accessibility customization
 author: Awcodify
 ---

 Dark mode has become an essential feature for modern websites, providing better readability in low-light environments and reducing eye strain.
-Sysctl theme includes a sophisticated dark mode implementation that's highly configurable and user-friendly.
+Arsxy theme includes a sophisticated dark mode implementation that's highly configurable and user-friendly.

 <!--more-->

-## Understanding Dark Mode in Sysctl
+## Understanding Dark Mode in Arsxy

-The Sysctl theme offers a complete dark mode solution with several key features:
+The Arsxy theme offers a complete dark mode solution with several key features:

 - **Toggle Button:** Users can switch between light and dark modes with a single click
 - **OS Preference Detection:** Automatically respects the user's system preference